Think only big influencers have the power to reach large audiences?

 But before I tell you how, let me ask: How many followers do you need to be an influencer?
 1,000?
 10,000?
 1 million?

-Nano-influencers proved that having anywhere between 100 and 10,000 followers is enough to influence others.
-What’s more, with such a small number of followers, they can have a more significant impact on your brand than macro- or micro-influencers with millions of followers each.
+Nano-influencers proved that having anywhere between 1000 and 10,000 followers is enough to influence others.
+What’s more, with such a small number of followers, they can have a more significant impact on your brand than macro- or mega-influencers with millions of followers each.

 These guys are actually the new kids on the block when it comes to online marketing for business.